eliranwong/uniquebibleapp-webtop/README.md

 On macOS, you need few extra steps to enable audio or text-to-speech features on our webtop,

+Run the following commands on your macOS Terminal app.

 <b>1) Install brew</b>

 We use <a href="https://brew.sh/">brew</a> to install pulseaudio for connection macOS speakers to our webtop.